vernemq/vmq-docs/plugindevelopment/webhookplugins.md

 # Webhooks

 The VerneMQ Webhooks plugin provides an easy and flexible way to build powerful plugins for VerneMQ using web hooks.
 With VerneMQ Webhooks you are free to select the implementation language to match your technical requirements or the language in which you feel comfortable and productive in.
-You can use any modern language such as Python, Go, C\#/.Net and indeed any language in which you can build something that can handle HTTP requests.
+You can use any modern language such as Python, Go, C\#/.Net and indeed any language in which you can build something that can handle HTTP(s) requests.

-The idea of VerneMQ Webhooks very simple: you can register an HTTP endpoint with a VerneMQ plugin hook and whenever the hook \(such as `auth_on_register`\) is called, the VerneMQ Webhooks plugin dispatches a HTTP post request to the registered endpoint.
+The idea of VerneMQ Webhooks very simple: you can register an HTTP(s) endpoint with a VerneMQ plugin hook and whenever the hook \(such as `auth_on_register`\) is called, the VerneMQ Webhooks plugin dispatches a HTTP post request to the registered endpoint.
 The HTTP post request contains a HTTP header like `vernemq-hook: auth_on_register` and a JSON encoded payload.
 The endpoint then responds with code 200 on success and with a JSON encoded payload informing the VerneMQ Webhooks plugin which action to take \(if any\).

 ## Configuring webhooks